RI man charged with stealing signed Tom Brady jersey in Foxboro gets six months' probation

-WRENTHAM — A Rhode Island man charged with stealing a signed Tom Brady game jersey from the Patriots Hall of Fame in 2019 was sentenced Friday to pre-trial probation for six months.
+A Rhode Island man charged with stealing a signed Tom Brady game jersey from the Patriots Hall of Fame in 2019 was sentenced April 1 to pre-trial probation for six months.

 Zanini Cineus, 36, of Providence, who has been undergoing mental health counseling, was ordered in Wrentham District Court to continue his counseling.